Peter J. Weinberger

 Peter Jay Weinberger (born August 6, 1942) is a computer scientist best known for his early work at Bell Labs.
 He now works at Google.

 Weinberger was an undergraduate at Swarthmore College, graduating in 1964.
-He received his PhD in mathematics (number theory) in 1969 from the University of California, Berkeley under Derrick Henry Lehmer for a thesis entitled "Proof of a Conjecture of Gauss on Class Number Two".
+He received his PhD in mathematics with a specialization in number theory in 1969 from the University of California, Berkeley under Derrick Henry Lehmer for his thesis Proof of a Conjecture of Gauss on Class Number Two.
 After holding a position in the Department of Mathematics at the University of Michigan, Ann Arbor, where he continued his work in analytic number theory, he moved to AT&T Bell Labs.

-At Bell Labs, Weinberger contributed to the design of the AWK programming language (he is the "W" in AWK), and the Fortran compiler f77.
+At Bell Labs, Weinberger contributed to the design of the AWK programming language (he is the W in AWK), and the Fortran compiler f77.
 A detailed explanation of his contributions to AWK and other Unix tools is found in an interview transcript at Princeton University.

 Another interview sheds some light on his work at Google.

-Both interviews also confirm rumors about his involvement in early digital photography, especially the abuse of a photograph of his face for demonstrating digital imaging effects.
-When Peter Weinberger was promoted to head of Computer Science Research at Bell Labs, his picture was merged with the AT&T "death star" logo of the mid-80s, creating the PJW Face image that has appeared in innumerable locations, including T-shirts, coffee mugs, CDs, and at least one water tower.
+When Peter Weinberger was promoted to head of computer science research at Bell Labs, his picture was merged with the AT&T "death star" logo of the mid-80s, creating the PJW Face image that has appeared in innumerable locations, including T-shirts, coffee mugs, CDs, and at least one water tower.
 The sole remaining PJW Face at Bell Labs is somewhat in disarray, but there are plans afoot to repair it.

-Prior to joining Google, Weinberger was chief technology officer at Renaissance Technologies.
+Prior to joining Google, Weinberger was the chief technology officer at Renaissance Technologies.
 Weinberger has been a member of the JASON defense advisory group since 1990.
-He has an Erdos Number of 2.
+He has an Erdős number of 2.